taverianov/cloudlinux-documentation/docs/solo/installation/README.md

 ![Welcome page screenshot](./images/welcome_page.png)

-First, find your preferred language in the left column and than select locale in the right one.
+First, find your preferred language in the left column and then select locale in the right one.
-Selected language will be used during installation and also as a default language of the installed system.
+The selected language will be used during installation and also as a default language of the installed system.

 After you select your language and locale, click `Continue` to confirm your selection and proceed to the [Installation Summary](/solo/installation/#installation-summary).